jyotipal0/cucumber-html/README.md

 [![build status](https://secure.travis-ci.org/cucumber/cucumber-html.svg)](http://travis-ci.org/cucumber/cucumber-html)

 Cucumber-HTML is a cross-platform HTML formatter for all the Cucumber implementations.
-It's currently only used by Cucumber-JVM ~and Cucumber.js, but may be used by other implementations later~.
+It is currently only used by Cucumber-JVM ~and Cucumber.js, but may be used by other implementations later~.

 > **Update Juli 2018**: `cucumber-html` has been inlined into `cucumber-jvm`.